What belongs in a pitch deck? How much information is too much? How do I tell a compelling story about my business?

-Now we’re at the point in the presentation where we need to get your audience excited about the market opportunity.
 Clearly state the business pain that you’re going to tackle, connect that to a technology that can address the pain, and explain why customers will see this as an urgent need.

 Make sure your audience fully understands the significance of the opportunity before you move on.
 Ideally, they should literally be visualizing the unbearable nature of the pain.
 Or if they are representative of the target customer, they should confirm they are feeling the pain.
 Ideally, you want people dying to hear how you address the pain before you unveil your solution.